 |Court department||Case types accepted|

 |District Court||Civil, small claims, supplementary process|

-eFiling for small claims and summary process cases is mandatory for attorneys but optional for self-represented litigants; eFiling for supplementary process cases is optional for all filers.
+eFiling for small claims and summary process case types is mandatory for attorneys, but optional for self-represented litigants.

 |Probate & Family Court||Estates & administration, divorce 1B, joint petition for divorce 1A, guardianship of incapacitated persons|